tcitrogg/-wiki/README.md

 - [x] do Side info tab responsive design
 - [%] (%) Loading: we need to it look kind of like the real wiki with the way data is displayed
 - [x] add category filter
-- [ ] fix the copy alert and make it better, _not using alert_
+- [x] fix the copy alert and make it better, _not using alert_
 - [x] add error page
-- [?] also list similar articles in the same category with the currently viewed one
 - [%] add a `writer` with `preview` by the side
-- [ ] fetch Wiki articles from a GitHub repo everyone can access and add License and Policy and Code of Conduct
 - [ ] fix the download Wiki articles
 - [x] fix search page
 - [ ] fix the side nav bar
+- [x] fix the space between domain titles replace with %20 or something else
+- [x] keep writer's content in local storage

+### Plus
+- [?] also list similar articles in the same category with the currently viewed one
+- [ ] fetch Wiki articles from a GitHub repo everyone can access and add License and Policy and Code of Conduct
 - [ ] add table of contents
-- [ ] fix the space between domain titles replace with %20 or something else

 ---
 yours `tcitrogg/bnierimi`